vseloved/cl-redis/README.md

 a condition of type `redis-error-reply` is signalled.

-There's also a high-level `with-persistent-connection` macro, that tries to automatically reopen the connection once, if it is broken.
+There's also a high-level `with-persistent-connection` macro, that tries to do the right thing™
+(i.e. automatically reopen the connection once, if it is broken).

 ## PubSub example